TidalPaladin/student-java-tester/README.md

 ## Note

 This library is still a work in progress.
 Some methods may be incomplete, poorly implemented, or wrong.
 Take this into consideration if you observe unexpected behavior.
+To use this library in your final submission, copy the contents of [`Test.java`](src/Test.java) and the associated imports into your test file.
+Make the class private/nested.

 ## Purpose

 Students often face restrictions on Java programming assignments that would make the use of unit testing software such as JUnit impractical.
 This library offers a single standalone file that can be transferred into the assignment test file without interfering with grading scripts.
 The goal is to reduce the time spent worrying about the formatting of test output, so that more time can be spent writing quality tests.
 API is based on the Unity syntax.